SEO stands for Search Engine Optimisation and simply explained is the process of ensuring your website is optimised to rank well in search engines.

 How is a website optimised?

 A website can be optimised for search engines in a number of ways.
-Google has an ‘algorithm’ or criteria which is uses to organise the search engine rankings you see.
+Google has an ‘algorithm’ powered by the AI called RankBrain which helps determine a number of facotrs and decide upon a ranking for a website.

 The exact Google algorithm is of course a top secret and nobody knows the exact set-up however reports suggest that the following factors help give your website a better ranking: